Connect with others who understand.

 Whether or not you have health insurance, oncology social workers are available to help you navigate the expenses of lung cancer care.
 If you don’t have insurance, they can help assess your options for enrolling in a plan.
 They can also connect you to other financial assistance resources you may be eligible for.

 Most hospitals and clinics have a team of social workers on staff, so ask your oncologist, nurse, or health care provider about working with a social worker.
-CancerCare also offers oncology social workers that you can contact by calling 800-813-HOPE (4673).
+They should be able to offer you a referral.
+CancerCare also offers oncology social workers you can contact by calling 800-813-4673.
 Social workers can help you navigate available financial resources, as well as other aspects of a lung cancer diagnosis.

 Get Support From Others Who Understand

-Are you uninsured and living with lung cancer?
-Have you had success getting help with your medical costs?
+Are you living with lung cancer and lacking insurance?
+Have you had success getting help with your health care costs?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.